-The Phase 1a clinical trial for SEL-212 was an ascending dose trial of pegsiticase alone in 22 subjects with elevated blood uric acid levels greater than 6 mg/dl who were separated into five cohorts.
-At the outset of the trial, each cohort received a single intravenous infusion of pegsiticase at ascending dose levels (Cohort #1 being administered the lowest dose level and Cohort #5 the highest).
+The Phase 1a clinical trial for SEL-212 was an ascending dose trial of pegsiticase alone in 22 subjects with elevated serum uric acid levels greater than 6 mg/dl who were separated into five cohorts.
+At the outset of the trial, each cohort received a single intravenous infusion of pegsiticase at ascending dose levels of 0.1 mg/kg for Cohort #1, 0.2 mg/kg for Cohort #2, 0.4 mg/kg for Cohort #3, 0.8 mg/kg for Cohort #4 and 1.2 mg/kg for Cohort #5.
 We monitored the subjects during a 30-day period post-infusion.
 We commenced enrollment of the clinical trial in the second quarter of 2015 and completed the treatment portion of the trial in November 2015.
 We observed that pegsiticase demonstrated no serious adverse events and was well tolerated at the five dose levels tested.
-Additionally, we observed that pegsiticase rapidly reduced and sustained average blood uric acid levels below 6 mg/dl for each cohort for 14 to 30 days, depending on the dose level.
+Additionally, we observed that pegsiticase rapidly reduced and sustained average serum uric acid levels below 6 mg/dl for each cohort for 14 to 30 days, depending on the dose level.
 Consistent with our preclinical studies in animals, pegsiticase induced uricase-specific ADAs in all subjects with varying levels in this Phase 1a trial.

-Figure 14 below depicts average serum uric acid levels, or levels of uric acid in the blood, of the Phase 1a clinical trial's five cohorts tested at different measurement intervals during the course of the 30-day period following the single intravenous infusion of pegsiticase at the outset of the trial.
+Figure 16 below depicts average serum uric acid levels of the Phase 1a clinical trial's five cohorts tested at different measurement intervals during the course of the 30-day period following the single intravenous infusion of pegsiticase at the outset of the trial.

-Figure 14.
-Phase 1a Clinical Trial: Uric Acid Levels Across Five Cohorts
+Figure 16.
+Phase 1a Clinical Trial: Serum Uric Acid Levels Across Five Cohorts

-Figure 15 below indicates the serum uric acid and uricase-specific ADA levels for each subject in Cohort #3 of the Phase 1a clinical trial.
+Figure 17 below indicates the serum uric acid and uricase-specific ADA levels for each subject in Cohort #3 of the Phase 1a clinical trial.
 The serum uric acid levels were measured at baseline and days seven, 14, 21 and 30 and uricase-specific ADA levels at baseline and days seven, 14 and 30 following a single intravenous injection of pegsiticase.
 We did not measure uricase-specific ADA levels at day 21 in the Phase 1a clinical trial.
 One subject in this cohort, subject number two, developed a relatively low level uricase-specific ADA titer of 40 and maintained uric acid levels below 0.5 mg/dl through the thirtieth day after dosing.
 By contrast, the remaining four subjects in the cohort developed levels of uricase-specific ADAs greater than 1,000 titer and uric acid levels above 5 mg/dl by the thirtieth day after dosing.
 Based on the results from our Phase 1a clinical trial, we observed that pegsiticase at a tolerated dose is capable of achieving and maintaining a reduction of serum uric acid below the target of 6 mg/dl for a 30-day period in the absence of inhibitory uricase-specific ADAs.